blessychoco/ClarityShield/README.md

 # Intellectual Property Protection Smart Contract

 This project implements a smart contract for intellectual property (IP) protection using Clarity, the smart contract language for the Stacks blockchain.
-The contract allows users to register, verify, transfer ownership, and set expirations for intellectual property.
+The contract allows users to register, verify, transfer ownership, set expirations, and verify ownership for intellectual property.

 ## Features